j3channel/StreamElementsWidgets/Chat/Greeter/README.md

 11. Click *Done* in the bottom-right.

 ## Settings
+This widget can be customised to suit your stream.
+To do this, click on this widget in your StreamElements Overlay, click *Settings* in the left-hand menu and browse the drop-down menus.
+In case you are unsure what any of the settings do, here is a glossary:

 **Branding** - Customise the look and feel of the widget.

 **Display** - Customise the duration and layout of each message.